wp-plugins/shipstation-for-ecwid/README.txt

 **Create account at ShipStation.com**
 1. Login to your account
 1. Visit Settings Page
 1. Click Stores link.
-Click ‘Add a New Store..’ button Choose ‘Ecwid‘ button from the available ‘Add Store’ list Setup Store at ShipStation
+Click "Add a New Store.." button Choose 'Ecwid' button from the available 'Add Store' list Setup Store at ShipStation

 **Fill out the available fields as follows:**